ibm-cloud-docs/containers/storage-cos-understand.md

 1. [Install the {{site.data.keyword.cos_full_notm}} plug-in](/docs/containers?topic=containers-storage_cos_install), or if you already installed the plug-in, [decide on the configuration](/docs/containers?topic=containers-storage_cos_install#configure_cos) for your {{site.data.keyword.cos_full_notm}} bucket.

 1. **Optional**: [Add your secret to the default storage classes](/docs/containers?topic=containers-storage_cos_install).
 [Storage Class Reference](/docs/containers?topic=containers-storage_cos_reference)

+## Assigning trusted profiles to COS storage
+{: #cos-trusted-profile}

+You can use trusted profiles to grant different IBM Cloud identities access to resources in your account, including your storage solutions.
+Trusted profiles centralize access control, eliminate the need for long-lived API keys, and allow you to scope permissions to the exact minimum required for a specific task.
+For more information, see [Configuring a trusted profile for storage components](/docs/containers?topic=containers-configure-trusted-profile&interface=ui).

 ## Limitations